beezy-dev/verbose-couscous/docs/kubernetes/podman.md

              └─47019 /usr/bin/conmon --api-version 1 -c 25123dda8fe30ea9d1f141b6a0fb542b258b0048d76270b731a422fe0bba8457 -u 25123dda8fe30ea9d1f141b6a0fb542b258b0048d76270b731a422fe0bba8457 -r />
 ```

-Now, when you will login or logout, your container will start or stop.
+When you log in or out, your container will start or stop.

 Note: If you are using a workstation that stays up and running, you can change this behavior with the following command:
 ```
 loginctl enable-linger <username>
 ```
-Then the logout procedure will not stop your container.
+Then, the logout procedure will not stop your container.

+## volumes

+As per the nature of containers, local storage is required to store the data related to the related services.
+There are multiple ways to address these needs:
+* creating your folder tree
+* leveraging volumes

+We will do the latter to let Podman deal with most behind-the-scenes work with Linux.